ironSource/zero-s3/README.md

 	// in put() functions where a string or an object is provided (and not a buffer) this enconding
 	// will be used when turning the data into a buffer "uploadEncoding": "utf8",

-	// how many times to try an upload before giving up "uploadAttempts": 5,

 	// "faulty s3 client is used for testing"
 	"faulty": {